 The caverns here feature an impressive collection of boxwork—a honeycomb-like pattern composed of thin calcite fins and other geologic formations.

 There’s also wildlife to be seen, including 400-500 bison roaming more than 20 acres of this national park.
 Their history is fascinating.
 After the massive slaughter of bison in the 1800s, bison had virtually been wiped out in the Black Hills area.
 In 1914, park reserve managers decided to reintroduce bison to the area and found their future bison in one of the most unlikely places.
-Home to some of the last genetically wild bison in the nation, the New York City Zoo boarded 14 bison, including one named “Sandy” on an express train to the Black Hills.
-When Sandy died of old age in 1936, newspapers across the country reported she was the first bison to be born in a zoo and die on the range.
+Home to some of the last genetically wild bison in the nation, the staff at the New York City Zoo boarded 14 bison, including one named “Sandy” on an express train to the Black Hills.
+When Sandy died of old age in 1936, journalists across the country reported she was the first bison to be born in a zoo and die on the range.

 Learn more at nps.gov/wica.